project-ethea/After_the_Storm/README.md

 Requirements:
  * Battle for Wesnoth 1.10.x, 1.12.x, or 1.11.2 and later 1.11.x versions
- * *AtS Music* add-on from the Wesnoth add-ons server (optional, includes additional music used throughout the campaign).
+ * *After the Storm Music* add-on from the Wesnoth add-ons server (optional, includes additional music used throughout the campaign).

 Released versions of AtS should be obtained from the Battle for Wesnoth add-ons server using the game’s built-in client.
 Alternatively, players who know how to